 Husqvarna makes several LT and GT series tractors, which are ideal options even for those who have to work in relatively commercial settings.
 When paired with their two-stage tractor mount snow blowers, these become serviceable snow throwers that are on par with many purpose-built professional-grade machines.
 Some people might not need this much power, but it’s an excellent choice if you’re managing a larger property that receives quite a bit of heavier snow.
 It’s also probably one of the best combos for places that end up getting other substances mixed in with the snow, which can throw off many other pieces of snow-blowing equipment.

-- Huge input augers can clear out a path a foot wide, cutting your blowing time by up to half
+- Huge input augers can clear out a path up to a foot wide, cutting your blowing time by up to half

 - Wear plate is easily swapped out if it fails

 - Side shoes are strong enough to cut through snow that’s become mixed with asphalt if at all necessary

 - The tractor may be too small for some uses

 - Hood height is slightly high, which could obstruct your view